Latest mortgage news: Rates jump again, approach 7%

 The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Mortgage rates surged this week, reaching their highest level since March 2020.
-The average rate on 30-year mortgages rose to 3.75 percent, according to Bankrate’s weekly survey of large lenders.
+With the U.S. economy still strong and a political crisis looming, mortgage rates increased again this week.
+The average interest rate on 30-year mortgages rose to 6.84 percent, up from 6.66 percent last week, according to Bankrate’s national survey of large lenders.

 Where mortgage rates are headed

 Experts expected to see rates decrease by the end of 2023 as the Fed’s round of rate hikes draws to an end, but the resilience of the U.S. economy is throwing a wrinkle into those expectations.
 So is the ongoing political showdown over the federal debt ceiling.